Union Pacific Big Boy: Design

 A Union Pacific design team led by Otto Jabelmann, the head of the Research and Mechanical Standards section of the Union Pacific's Mechanical Department, worked with ALCO (the American Locomotive Company) to re-examine their Challenger locomotives.
 The team found that the railroad's goals could be achieved by enlarging the Challenger firebox to about 235 × 96 in (about 150 sqft), increasing boiler pressure to 300 psi, adding four driving wheels, and reducing the size of the driving wheels from 69 to 68 in.
 The new locomotive was carefully designed not to exceed an axle loading of 67,800 lb, and achieved the maximum possible starting tractive effort with a factor of adhesion of 4.0.
 It was designed to travel smoothly and safely at 80 mph.

 To achieve these new engineering goals, the Challenger locomotive was "comprehensively redesigned from first principles", wrote locomotive historian Tom Morrison.
 The overall design simplified some aspects of previous locomotive designs and added complexity elsewhere.
 Compounding, booster, and feed water heaters were eliminated, as were Baker valve gear and limited cut-off.
 But the "proliferation of valves and gauges on the backhead showed that running a Big Boy was an altogether more complicated and demanding task for the crew than running previous existing locomotives", Morrison wrote.

+A close-up of a Hancock long-bell 3-chime "steamboat" whistle used on No. 4017.

 The 4-8-8-4 class series, originally rumored to be called the "Wasatch", after the Wasatch Mountains, acquired its nickname after an unknown ALCO worker scrawled "Big Boy" in chalk on the front of No. 4000's smokebox door, then under construction as the first of its class.

 The Big Boys were articulated, like the Mallet locomotive design, although lacking the compounding of the Mallet.
 They were built with a wide margin of reliability and safety, and normally operated well below 60 mph in freight service.
 Peak drawbar horsepower was reached at about 41 mph.
 The maximum drawbar pull measured during 1943 tests was 138,200 lbf while starting a train.
+The locomotives were also equipped with a Hancock long-bell 3-chime "steamboat" whistle.